target/libdart/README.md

 ==============
 ### A High Performance, Network Optimized, JSON Manipulation Library

-**Dart** is both a wire-level binary `JSON` protocol, along with an extremely high performance, and surprisingly high level, `C++` API to interact with that `JSON`.
+**Dart** is both a wire-level binary `JSON` protocol, along with a high performance, and surprisingly high level, `C++` API to interact with that `JSON`.
 It is primarily optimized for on-the-wire representation size along with efficiency of receiver-side interaction, however, it also allows for reasonably performant dynamic modification when necessary.
 Dart can be used in any application as a dead-simple and lightweight `JSON` parser, but first and foremost it targets